 10. Our geographic area

-We operate in Northern California from San Luis Obispo to the California - Oregon border and Western Nevada (Reno, Sparks, and Incline Village).
-We cannot accept adoption applications if you live outside of these areas.
+We operate in 42 counties in Northern California, from San Luis Obispo to the California-Oregon border, and Western Nevada (including Reno, Sparks, and Incline Village).
+We cannot accept adoption applications from individuals living outside of these areas.